 Our interpretation of the age of council members is that a council with an average age of below 30 is possibly too young and inexperienced to govern a college with wisdom, while an average age of 60 or more would suggest that the council is on average too old, in that while it brings collective experience and wisdom to the governing process, it does not cater for youth by bringing new blood into the council.
-The average age of council members in this college is 55, the national average is 46 and the provincial average is 49.
-The national average suggests a fair mix of younger and older council members (the calculation excludes the two Students Representation Council members).
+It was impossible to determine the average age of council members in this college because of missing data.
+However, the national and provincial averages were both 46.